What is the Disability Services National Minimum Data Set (DS NMDS)?

 What do I report if a service type outlet was not operational for a particular quarter?

-There is an option for a service type outlet to be entered as 'not operating' for a particular quarter.
-This is only to be used for a service that is sporadic, such as Emergency and Crisis.
-For non-ODC users, please contact your Regional data Support Officer (RdSO) for assistance.
+There is an option for a service type outlet to record zero (0) service users for a particular quarter.
+This should only be used for a service that is sporadic, such as Emergency and Crisis.

-What if we are still setting up a service and don't have any clients - do we report not operating?
+What if we are still setting up a service and don't have any clients for a particular quarter?

-It is better to report that the service is operating.
-Record staff hours that have been accumulated due to the process of setting up the service (if using contractors, estimate these staff hours also) and record service users as zero.
-It is important that you notify your Regional data Support Officer (RdSO) that the service user count of zero is correct.
+You should report that the service is operating.
+Record staff hours that have been accumulated due to the process of setting up the service (if using contractors, estimate these staff hours) and record service users as zero.

 How do I calculate hours of service for a sleepover?

 Irrespective of pay schemes, if a staff member is on sleepover for 8 hours, this should be captured as 8 staff hours and 8 hours of service to each service user.